jacques-chen/LibreCAD-Mod/README.md

+# This is a light version of LibreCAD.
+In this version, I replace boost to eigen and delete  jww ,  muparser libraries.
+And i modify linear dimension, let it more closer to AutoCAD.
+I want delete eigen librarie and update it to QT6, is there any body can develop is with me?

 # LibreCAD [![Build Status](https://travis-ci.org/LibreCAD/LibreCAD.svg?branch=master)](https://travis-ci.org/LibreCAD/LibreCAD)

-# In this mod, I replace boost to eigen and delete  jww ,  muparser libraries.
-Let source code light.

 [→ Download ←](https://github.com/LibreCAD/LibreCAD/wiki/Download)